How Divorce Affects College Savings Plans in Texas

 Regardless of which spouse retains ownership of the plan, it is important to keep in mind that higher education costs are not an automatic part of child support in Texas.
 This issue needs to be addressed during divorce settlement proceedings or mediation.

-Experienced Houston Divorce Attorneys Ready to Help
+Experienced Houston Divorce Lawyers Ready to Help